1. Objectives and overviews

 Investigating and creating formal reports on serious incidents gives fund managers an insight into the types of issue at the company and an opportunity to address root causes.
 It can also provide relevant information on the adequacy of the company’s ESG management system.

 It is important to check each company’s ongoing compliance with the applicable ESG legislation and with the standards stipulated in the investment agreement.
-Where an instance of material non-compliance is identified (e.g. related to the ESAP or against regulatory requirements) the company may find it useful to develop and implement a Remediation Action Plan.
+Where an instance of material non-compliance is identified (e.g. related to the ESG action plan or against regulatory requirements) the company may find it useful to develop and implement a remediation action plan.

-Similar to the development of an ESAP based on the findings of the DD phase, the Remediation Action Plan may follow a similar format and highlight the key areas of non-compliance to be addressed, the recommended remedial actions, time frame, responsibility, and resources be applied.
-External experts may be commissioned to assess and confirm successful implementation of the Remediation Action Plan.
+Similar to the development of an ESG action plan based on the findings of the DD phase, the remediation action plan may follow a similar format and highlight the key areas of non-compliance to be addressed, the recommended remedial actions, time frame, responsibility, and resources be applied.
+External experts may be commissioned to assess and confirm successful implementation of the remediation action plan.